 Ozhitch Conversion Kit

 Tired of battling with your hitch?
-Why not convert it with a conversion kit to suit AT35, Treg, and Trigg?… Including over-rides?
+Why not make it easier?
+Convert the hitch with a conversion kit to suit AT35, Trigg and Treg? … Including over-rides?

-Do a Conversion to OzHitch with a quick change over of the “Uni Joint Bolt” and save your self a lot of future frustration.
-Bolt on the Receiver Cradle and you are ready to connect up with the supplied Connecting Pin.
+Do a Conversion to OzHitch with a quick change over of the “Uni Joint Bolt” and save your time and your self from a lot of frustration.
+All you need to do is bolt on the Receiver Cradle and then you will be ready to connect up the conversion kit with the supplied Connecting Pin.

-The distance between the two forks on the OzHitch is 75-76mm (Internal Measurements)
+The distance between the two forks on this OzHitch coupling kit is 75-76mm (Internal Measurements)

 Please be aware that the replacement bolt (supplied with kit) to fit the OzHitch Conversion Kit is 20mm in diameter and a little bigger than some other hitch types (usually 19mm) and you may be required to drill out the fork on your hitch to suit the thicker bolt.

 OzHitch Conversion Kit for AT35, Treg, and Trigg.